Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 ## Demo

-To witness SmartDrive in action, you can run the provided example code by following these straightforward steps:
+To witness Smart Drive vehicle in action, you can run the provided example code by following these straightforward steps:

 1. **Clone the Repository**:
    ``` shell